sassoftware/sasoptpy/doc/guide/models.rst

 Package Options
 +++++++++++++++

-Besides the ``options`` argument, there are 7 arguments that can be passed into :meth:`Model.solve` method:
+Besides the ``options`` argument, you can pass following arguments into the :meth:`Model.solve` method:

 - name: Name of the uploaded problem information
-- drop: Option for dropping the data from server after solve
+- drop: Option for dropping the data from server after the solve
 - replace: Option for replacing an existing data with the same name
 - primalin: Option for using the current values of the variables as an initial solution
 - submit: Option for calling the CAS / SAS action